 If they agree to take on your case, let the lawyer take the lead.

 File your complaint with the EEOC and FDEH.
 Typically, they will issue you a right to sue after an investigation.
 Once you have received the right to sue letter, you may file your lawsuit

 Step Four: Follow Your Lawyer's Advice

-Your role now is to be a helpful witness as your attorney gather evidence and argues the case in court.
+Your role now is to be a helpful witness as your workplace discrimination attorney gathers evidence and argues the case in court.
 Follow whatever steps they recommend and get ready to fight for your rights as an employee and citizen.

 Need Help With Your Case?

 Talk to the experienced employment and discrimination lawyers at Kingsley & Kingsley.
 We can help defend your rights within the complex federal and state employment laws and regulations.
-Contact us for a free consultation at 888-500-8469.
+(818) 990-8300.